Why Should I Become A Certified Veterinary Homeopath?

 Once certified you will have developed clearer homeopathic thinking and more accurate prescribing skills.
 When clients consult a certified AVH member, they know that they are working with an “expert”.

 How Do I Become Certified?

-The Academy of Veterinary Homeopathy is the only certifying veterinary body in North America.
-The certification process begins by becoming a licensed veterinarian.
-Self-study of the Organon, Kent's Lectures and other seminal homeopathic works is also recommended before attending the requisite classes.
+The Academy of Veterinary Homeopathy is the only certifying veterinary body in the United States.
+The certification process begins by becoming a veterinarian and taking courses in homeopathy.
+Self-study of the Organon, Kent’s Lectures and other seminal homeopathic works is also recommended before attending the requisite classes.
 This will help you get the most out of the required course work.